Type 2 Diabetes Comprehensive Care Clinic

 - Linda Kollar MSN, APRN, CNP, Nurse Practitioner & Bariatric Program Clinical Director

-- Amy Poetker, RD, Diabetes Dietician
+- Amy Poetker, RD, CDE, Diabetes Dietician and certified diabetes educator

 How do I prepare for my visit?